Skip to main content

 This doc does not cover the Image Editor.
 To learn more about our Image Editor, please go to our Image Editor documentation.

-The table below outlines our Assets limits for our different plans
+The table below outlines our Assets limits for our different plans:

-Accessing the Asset Library
+Section titled Accessing the Asset Library Accessing the Asset Library

 To access the Asset Library, select the {1} Assets tab on the left-side navigation menu.